Scoliosis and Spinal Deformities

 Sometimes, however, the back just doesn't grow as straight as it should, and no one knows why.
 This most common type of scoliosis is called "idiopathic" scoliosis and has no known cause.
 There is no known prevention.
 This means that if you have scoliosis, nothing you did caused it, and you could have done nothing to prevent it.

 Scientists are studying idiopathic scoliosis, hoping to discover its cause.
 They have many clues but no real answers yet.
-They do know it tends to run in families and that girls are eight times more likely to have it than boys.
-Scoliosis isn't rare, it affects about one in every ten people.
+They do know it tends to run in families and that girls are five to eight times more likely to have it than boys.
+Scoliosis isn't rare; about 3 out of 100 people have it.
 Many people have mild scoliosis but are unaware of it and need no treatment for it.

 Observation: Keeping watch on curves

 The years before and during adolescence are a time of rapid growth and your curve can worsen quickly.
-Your doctor will decide on your treatment plan and follow-up based upon your x-rays and physical exam.
+Your health care provider will decide on your treatment plan and follow-up based upon your x-rays and physical exam.
 Even though your curve may not bother you now, it may need to be watched all through your growth.
-Your doctor will show you the curve on your x-rays to help you understand how he or she measures the degree of curvature and its change.
+Your health care provider will show you the curve on your x-rays to help you understand how he or she measures the degree of curvature and its change.

 Why treat scoliosis?